 Details of the grant scheme can be found in this guide.
 Grants are awarded on a first come-first served basis (with a competitive process if necessitated by demand).
 The grants will part-fund new investment.
 They cannot fund normal running costs or projects already undertaken or expenditure that has already been committed or contracted.
 Businesses must be able to finance the balance of the investment cost, as a grant will typically only cover between 25% and 80% of the eligible expenditure.
-Projects must be completed by 31 March 2025.
-The grants do not need to be paid back; however they are subject to tax.
+Projects must be completed by 28 February 2026.
+The grants do not need to be paid back; however, they are subject to tax.
 The grants are funded by Government and are being distributed in South Derbyshire by South Derbyshire District Council.

-A first call for Expressions of Interest closed on 30 June 2023.
-Following this, funds remain available, and grants are now offered on a first come-first served basis.
+Grants are offered on a first come-first served basis.
 The grant fund is limited so the District Council retains the right to close or extend the scheme if required.